Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 1. Create the following abstract classes: `ConfigValidator`, `ValidationDelegate`, `SourceValidationDelegate`, `DestinationValidationDelegate` and `ConfigValidatorFactory`.
 2. For each source or destination party, implement its specific `ConfigValidator`, `ValidationDelegate`, and `ConfigValidatorFactory`.
 Implement the validation-required methods in the integration-specific clients.
 3. Add the `configValidatorFactory` to the `IntegrationParty` abstract class and provide its implementers with their party-specific config validator factories.
-4. Create the `ValidateCommand` class.
+4. Create a `ValidateCommand` class.
+5. Registrate the `ValidateCommand` in the `CiIntegrationsRunner`.
-5. Create the source and the destination config validators and call them within the `validate` command.
+6. Create the source and the destination config validators and call them within the `validate` command.

 Consider the following class diagram that demonstrates the required changes using the destination `CoolIntegration` as an example: